-I laughed today.
-And cried.
+Today’s high: I laughed.
+And today’s low: I cried.
 Sigh.
 Such is this trail!

-The first few miles were a little rugged, plus had lots of downed or bowed vegetation from the early-March snow.
-I passed CowStep, who told me the correct spelling of his name.
+Well, I got on the trail and was happy to find the first few miles not that bad.
+Sure, they were a little rugged, plus had lots of downed or bowed vegetation from the early-March snow.
+But overall, they were fine.
+And it was fun to run into CowStep again, who told me the correct spelling of his name.

-Soon the trail dipped into this wondrous pine forest, complete with a burbling creek.
-It reminded me a little of home — Wisconsin — and I welcomed the fresh, pine fragrance.
-There’s been a curious lack is scents out here.
+Not too long after passing CowStep, the trail dipped into this wondrous pine forest, complete with a burbling creek.
+It reminded me a little of home – Wisconsin – and I welcomed the fresh, pine fragrance.
+Interestingly, there’s been a curious lack is scents out here.

-I made it to my campsite.
-Got cleaned up.
-Am taking Ibuprofen for my knee.
-And I’m afraid to see how difficult tomorrow’s hike is supposed to be.
+However, I did make it to my campsite – a real site with a tent pad.
+I cleaned up, and downed some Ibuprofen for my knee.
+But I’m afraid to see how difficult tomorrow’s hike will be.

 15.5 miles today